-The Fund may invest in securities with embedded derivatives (particularly warrants, convertible bonds, callable/puttable bonds, credit-linked notes (CLN), EMTN, subscription certificates) traded on regulated, organised or over-the-counter Eurozone and/or international markets.
-The Fund may hold subscription certificates or warrants on an ancillary basis following corporate actions resulting in the award of this type of security.
+The Fund may invest in securities with embedded derivatives, especially convertible bonds, callable/puttable bonds, credit-linked notes (CLN), EMTN, subscription certificates and warrants following corporate actions resulting in the award of this type of security, traded on regulated, organised or over-the-counter Eurozone and/or international (including emerging) markets.

-These securities with embedded derivatives allow the portfolio manager to expose the Fund to the following risks, while respecting the portfolio's overall constraints:
+These securities with embedded derivatives allow the portfolio manager to expose the Fund to the following risks and instruments, while respecting the portfolio's overall constraints:

-- equities
+- equities (up to 100% of the net assets)

 - currencies

 - fixed income

-- credit

 - dividends

 - volatility and variance (up to 10% of the net assets)

 - commodities through eligible financial contracts for up to 20% of the net assets.

 - ETF (financial instruments)